 Danger signal #1: “The software hasn’t made that much difference.”

 While they may not be able to quantify it, most software buyers have a good sense of whether or not the purchase has worked for them and paid them back.
 Their attitudes and word of mouth create expansion momentum, or not.
 If you’re lacking momentum, look at how well your licensing approach aligns with how your users are deriving value from your software and turning it into economic gains for their organization.
-Also listen closely for how well they perceive and can describe that value.
+Also, listen closely to how well they perceive and can describe that value.

 Danger signal #2: “The deal doesn’t seem to make sense as we roll out to more users.”